bernhardAxonIvy/doc/source/designer-guide/reference/glossary.rst

 .. _glossar-process-model:

 Process Model
-   A Process Model on the Engine corresponds to an Axon Ivy project on the Designer.
-The difference is that a Process Model may hold multiple different versions of the same Axon Ivy project.
+   A Process Model on the Engine corresponds to an |axon-ivy| project on the Designer.
+The difference is that a Process Model may hold multiple different versions of the same |axon-ivy| project.
 These are called :ref:`Process Model Version <glossar-process-model-version>`.

    See also section :ref:`Process Model <process-model>` in